 \subsubsection{Combined tier classification}

-Crossing the FAR results (per-TIC flag) with the inversion results (per-TIC noise floor) yields an initial tier assignment: 6 candidates clean on both tests, 8 single-flagged, and 6 dual-flagged.
-Fourier FAP refinement (Sect.~\ref{sec:tier}) then modifies four systems: TIC~117955697 (FAP~$= 25\%$, Tier~1$\to$2), TIC~77634567 (FAP~$= 45\%$, Tier~1$\to$2), TIC~186664624 (FAP~$= 40\%$, Tier~2$\to$3), and TIC~24293836 (FAP~$= 25\%$, Tier~2$\to$3).
+Crossing the FAR results (per-TIC flag) with the inversion results (per-TIC noise floor) yields an initial tier assignment: six candidates clean on both tests, eight single-flagged, and six dual-flagged.
+Fourier FAP refinement (Sect.~\ref{sec:tier}) then modifies four systems: TIC~117955697 (FAP~$= 25\%$, tier~1$\to$2), TIC~77634567 (FAP~$= 45\%$, tier~1$\to$2), TIC~186664624 (FAP~$= 40\%$, tier~2$\to$3), and TIC~24293836 (FAP~$= 25\%$, tier~2$\to$3).
 TIC~72750190 is excluded from the tier system as a monotransit candidate \citep[single transit epoch, MCMC unconverged;][]{Osborn2016, Cooke2021}.

-The final classification of the 19 tier-assessed candidates is \textbf{2 Tier~1} (High Robustness), \textbf{7 Tier~2} (Moderate Robustness), and \textbf{10 Tier~3} (Noise-Susceptible), with 1 additional monotransit candidate (Table~\ref{tab:tier_classification}).
-Phase-folded lightcurves for the two Tier~1 candidates and selected Tier~2 candidates are shown in Fig.~\ref{fig:phasefold_tier1}.
+The final classification of the 19 tier-assessed candidates is two tier~1 (high robustness), seven tier~2 (moderate robustness), and ten tier~3 (noise-susceptible), with 1 additional monotransit candidate (Table~\ref{tab:tier_classification}).
+Phase-folded lightcurves for the two tier~1 candidates and selected tier~2 candidates are shown in Fig.~\ref{fig:phasefold_tier1}.

-The ``PLANET\_CANDIDATE'' designation reflects this statistical context: these are transit-like signals warranting follow-up, not confirmed planets.
-The 2 Tier~1 candidates (both from TIC~211401412) are the highest-priority targets for RV confirmation.
-The 7 Tier~2 candidates require additional photometric confirmation (continued TESS monitoring) or RV pre-screening before resource-intensive follow-up.
-The 10 Tier~3 candidates cannot be distinguished from stellar noise at the current photometric sensitivity; additional TESS sectors are needed to establish signal persistence before any follow-up investment is justified.
+The ``PLANET\_CANDIDATE'' designation reflects this statistical context: these are transit-like signals warranting follow-up and they are not confirmed planets.
+The two tier~1 candidates (both from TIC~211401412) are the highest-priority targets for RV confirmation.
+The seven tier~2 candidates require additional photometric confirmation (continued TESS monitoring) or RV pre-screening before resource-intensive follow-up.
+The ten tier~3 candidates cannot be distinguished from stellar noise at the current photometric sensitivity; thus, additional TESS sectors are needed to establish signal persistence before any follow-up investment is justified.